andresnmejia/manifolds-rs/readme.md

 4. Optimization methods currently require presenting manifold as embedded submanifold of R^N.

+5. Move "retraction method from optimization.rs into manififold trait with default exp/proj.

+6. Build light python wrapper for library.

 *cheeky side note:* we could have implemented spheres as a special case of stiefel, but opted not to for both simplicity, but also for speed reasons (for example in choice of retraction, and later on for second order computations.)